mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.6.0

-.. function:: op(source: type, operation: str, target: type) -> bool
+.. function:: op(source: any, operation: str, target: any[, operation: str, target: any]...) -> any

    Applies the operator `operator` between the two values using the operators for two values defined in :py:mod:`op`.
 The next operators are available: